Envoy API

 This assumes you are trying to patch the default http gateway in the gloo-system namespace.

-Second, we may need to customize the way that Gloo Edge interacts with the Load Balancer so that Envoy receives a remote address that is actually coming from outside the load balancer.
+Second, we may need to customize the way that Gloo Gateway interacts with the Load Balancer so that Envoy receives a remote address that is actually coming from outside the load balancer.
 In GKE, this can be done by patching the gateway-proxy service so that the externalTrafficPolicy is set to Local:

 spec: